Remember the Name

-"Remember the Name" is a song by Fort Minor, the hip hop side project of rock band Linkin Park's co-lead vocalist Mike Shinoda.
-It is the second single from his 2005 album The Rising Tied and features underground hip hop band Styles of Beyond.
+"Remember the Name" is a song by Fort Minor, the hip-hop side project of rock band Linkin Park's co-lead vocalist Mike Shinoda.
+It is the second single from his 2005 album The Rising Tied and features underground hip-hop band Styles of Beyond.
 It was released alongside the album's first single, "Petrified".
 A music video for the song was directed by Kimo Proudfoot.

 The single initially failed to chart in 2005.
 However, in 2006, the single received moderate success due to its use in the media and possibly the success of "Where'd You Go", another Fort Minor single.
-Despite numerous low peaks in different charts, the song was used extensively in the media, particularly at sports events, and eventually received a Platinum certification by the Recording Industry Association of America in 2009 and a Gold certification by the British Phonographic Industry in 2021.
-In 2018 the RIAA certified the song 4× Platinum.
+Despite numerous low peaks in different charts, the song was used extensively in the media, particularly at sports events, and eventually received a Platinum certification by the Recording Industry Association of America in 2009 and by the British Phonographic Industry in 2024.
+In 2018, the RIAA certified the song 4× Platinum.